 The school is located at 1 Lower Leeson Street – Dublin 2 (In front of St. Stephen’s Green).

 Even if the address is 1 Lower Leeson Street, the main door is actually on the other side of the corner (Earlsfort Terrace).
-It is a black door between “Locksmiths” (key and
+It is a black door between “Locksmiths” (key and shoes repairer shop) and the dry cleaner.
+The school is located at the top floor.

 Method and equipment